tharushaudana/infinityfree-dio-bypass-flutter/README.md

 # InfinityFree Bypasser

 **This is a different method!** Unlike traditional approaches that rely on running browser-like requests, this Flutter application bypasses InfinityFree.net's restrictions by calculating the cookie values dynamically and directly adding them to API requests.
 It eliminates the need for resource-heavy browser emulation, offering a faster and more efficient solution.

-A Flutter application designed to overcome InfinityFree.net's API request limitations.
-Instead of relying on browser-like requests, it calculates the necessary cookie values and includes them directly in the HTTP request, making it a lightweight and effective way to bypass restrictions.

 ## Features
 - Dynamically calculates cookie values for HTTP requests.